 Since 2015, CrossNet's DC partnership has been based on the Three “P”s of Prayer, People and Provisional support.

-CLICK HERE to get the latest information about the Spring Break 2017 trips!
+CLICK HERE to get the latest information about the DC Mission trips!

 View the video clips below for an update on our DC Partnership.

 Our Vision is to encourage, equip and empower the cooperating churches in our area to fulfill their

 Great Commission vision locally and globally by providing resources and opportunities to be "on-mission" with God.

 Our mission is to Exalt the Savior, Encourage the Shepherds, Equip the Saints and